mgravell/simplsockets/SimplPipelines/part3.md

 The key point here is in `Dispose()`, where it swaps out the array field (using `Interlocked.Exchange`), and puts the array back into the pool.
 Once we've done this, subsequent calls to `.Memory` will fail, and calls to `Dispose()` will do nothing.

-An imporant thing to note about the array-pool is that the arrays you get are often *oversized* (so that it can give you a larger array if it doesn't have one in exactly your size, but it has a larger one ready to go).
+Some important things to know about the array pool:

+1. is that the arrays you get are often *oversized* (so that it can give you a larger array if it doesn't have one in exactly your size, but it has a larger one ready to go).
 This means we need to track the *expected* length (`_length`), and use that when constructing `.Memory`.
+2. the array *is not zeroed upon fetch* - it can contain garbage.
+In our case, this isn't a problem because (below) we are *immediately* going to overwrite it with the data we want to represent, so the external caller will never see this, but *in the general case*, you might want to consider a: should I zero the contents on behalf of the receiver before giving it to them?, and b: is my data sensitive such that I don't want to accidentally leak it into the pool? (there is an existing "zero when *returning* to the pool" option in the array-pool, for this reason)

-As a side note, I wonder whether the above concept might be a worthy addition inside the framework itself, for usage directly from `ArrayPool<T>` - i.e. a method like `IMemoryOwner<T> RentOwned(int length)` alongside `T[] Rent(int minimumLength)`.
+As a side note, I wonder whether the above concept might be a worthy addition inside the framework itself, for usage directly from `ArrayPool<T>` - i.e. a method like `IMemoryOwner<T> RentOwned(int length)` alongside `T[] Rent(int minimumLength)` - perhaps with the additions of flags for "zero upon fetch" and "zero upon return".

 The idea here is that passing an `IMemoryOwner<T>` expresses a transfer of ownership, so a typical usage might be: